KyriakisDimitrios/microglia-heterogeneity/README.md

 #### Preprocessing

 R code to preprocess single-cell RNA-seq data from scratch can be found in the src directory.
-Steps (e.g. quality control, filtering, normalization, etc.) should be run in the order indicated by the leading counter in the filename (e.g. )
+Steps (e.g. quality control,normalization, clustering etc.) should be run in the order indicated by the leading counter in the filename (e.g. Outliers_Detectio,.R, Clustering.R )

 #### Figures